Strobesstrobes

 TL;DR

-• ✓Penetration testing answers 'what is broken here?'; red teaming answers 'would we catch a real attacker, and how far would they get?'
+• ✓Penetration testing answers 'what is broken here?'; red teaming answers 'would we catch a real attacker, and how far would they get before we stopped them?'

-This guide explains what a red team assessment actually involves, how it is scored, and where it differs from a penetration test.
-If you have a mature security program with a SOC and you want to test detection and response rather than coverage, this is the assessment built for that.
+This guide walks through what a red team assessment actually involves: a real attack narrative from phishing to objective, the detection gaps it surfaces, the metrics that score it, and where it differs from a penetration test.
+If you have a SOC, EDR, and an incident-response process you have never tested under realistic pressure, this is the assessment built for that.

 What is a red team assessment?